ajosedev/knowledge/notes/20210705104556-type-predicates-typescript.md

 }
 ```

-As of TS 5.5, the return type is no longer necessary, making for less brittle predicates: https://www.totaltypescript.com/type-predicate-inference
+As of TS 5.5, the return type is no longer necessary, making for less brittle predicates: https://www.totaltypescript.com/type-predicate-inference.
+The function itself does the narrowing, not the annotation.

+This is a form of 'type guard'.

 [[20210705102809-ts-narrowing]]